gordalina/cachetool/README.md

 You can have a configuration file with the adapter configuration, allowing you to call CacheTool without `--fcgi`, `--cli`, or `--web` option.

+You can pass a `--config <file>` option to the application or it will choose to load a file automaically.

-The file must be named `.cachetool.yml`.
+The file must be named `.cachetool.yml` or `.cachetool.yaml`.
 CacheTool will look for this file on the current directory and in any parent directory until it finds one.
-If the paths above fail it will try to load `/etc/cachetool.yml` configuration file.
+If the paths above fail it will try to load `/etc/cachetool.yml` or `/etc/cachetool.yaml` configuration file.

 An example of what this file might look like is: